-There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
-Further information regarding our approach and expectations can be found in our Relational policy and is in line with the DfE 'Use of reasonable force in schools' guidance.
+• There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
+Further information regarding our approach and expectations can be found in our behaviour policy.

-10.2 The use of school premises by other organisations
+10.2 The Use of Premises by Other Organisations

-- Where our school facilities or premises are rented/hired out to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) we will ensure that appropriate arrangements are in place to keep children safe. - Where those services or activities are provided under the direct supervision or management of our school staff, our existing arrangements for child protection, including this policy, will apply. - Where services or activities are provided separately by another body using the school facilities/premises, the headteacher and governing body will seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place for the provider to liaise with the school on these matters where appropriate.
-If this assurance is not achieved, an application to use premises will be refused. - Safeguarding requirements will be included in any transfer of control agreement (such as a lease or hire agreement), as a condition of use and occupation of the premises.
+- Where services or activities are provided separately by another body using the school facilities/premises, the headteacher and governing body will seek written assurance that the organisation concerned has appropriate policies and procedures in place regarding safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.
+If this assurance is not achieved, an application to use premises will be refused. - Safeguarding requirements will be included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises.
 Failure to comply with this will lead to termination of the agreement.

-10.3 Site security
+10.3 Site Security

 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within national guidance.
-Visitors will be expected to sign in and out via the office visitors log and to display a visitor's badge and appropriate coloured lanyard whilst on site. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance.
-Children are taught to report concerns to staff.

-• The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
+Visitors will be expected to, sign in and out via the office visitors log and to display a visitor's badge whilst on site. - Staff and visitors will be expected to adhere to any safety arrangements implemented because of Covid-I9 restrictions. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance by a member of staff - The school will not accept the behaviour of any individual (parent or other) that threatens school security or leads others (child or adult) to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.

-11. Local Support
+II.
+Local Support

-- All members of staff in Sevenoaks Primary School are made aware of local support available.
+- All members of staff in West Borough Primary School are made aware of local support available.

 - Kent Integrated Children's Services/ Children's Social Work Services

-- o Childrens Portal (kent.gov.uk)
+- Childrens Portal (kent.gov.uk)

 - Front Door Service: 03000 411111

 - Out of Hours Number: 03000 419191

 - Local Early Help and Preventative Services and Family Hubs

 - Early Help and Preventative Services KELSI

 - Early Help contacts KELSI

 - Kent Family Hubs Kent County Council

 - Kent Police

-- $\circ$ 101 or 999 if there is an immediate risk of harm
+- \circ $\,$ 101 or 999 if there is an immediate risk of harm

-- Local PCSO: Timothy Darling: 46057761
+- Insert details for local support.
+For example, local PCSO, school officer.

 - Kent Safeguarding Children Multi-Agency Partnership (KSCMP)

-- o www.kscmp.org.uk
+- www.kscmp.org.uk

 - 03000 421126 or kscmp@kent.gov.uk

 - Adult Safeguarding

 - Adult Social Care via 03000 41 61 61 (text relay 18001 03000 41 61 61) or email social.services@kent.gov.uk

-- County LADO Service

-- Local Authority Designated Officer (LADO) Kent Safeguarding Children Multi-Agency Partnership

-- o 03000 410888

-- o kentchildrenslado@kent.gov.uk

-- Education Safeguarding Service

-- Please note, non urgent safeguarding related issue communication processes will be confirmed in the Autumn Term 2024